Pensions Act 1995

 The Pensions Act 1995 (c.
-26) is a piece of United Kingdom legislation to improve the running of pension schemes.
+26) is an act of the Parliament of the United Kingdom, passed to improve the running of pension schemes.

 Background

 Following the death of Robert Maxwell, it became clear that he had embezzled a large amount of money from the pension fund of Mirror Group Newspapers.
-As a result of this, a review was established to look into ways that the running of pension schemes could be improved.
-The end result was the Pensions Act 1995.
+The act was intended to strengthen regulation in response this.

-Overview
+Provisions

-The main features of the Act included:
+The main features of the act included: